JerBouma/jerbouma.github.io/_pages/financetoolkit/financetoolkit.md

 # a Technical example
 ichimoku_cloud = companies.technicals.get_ichimoku_cloud()

+# an Economics example
+unemployment_rates = companies.economics.get_unemployment_rate()
 ````

 Generally, the functions return a DataFrame with a multi-index in which all tickers, in this case Apple and Microsoft, are presented.
-To keep things manageable for this README, I've selected just Apple but in essence it can be any list of tickers (no limit).
-The filtering is done through using `.loc['AAPL']` and `.xs('AAPL', level=1, axis=1)` based on whether it's fundamental data or historical data respectively.
+To keep things manageable for this README, I select just Apple but in essence the list of tickers can be endless as I've seen DataFrames with thousands of tickers.
+The filtering is done through `.loc['AAPL']` and `.xs('AAPL', level=1, axis=1)` based on whether it's fundamental data or historical data respectively.

 ### Obtaining Historical Data

 Obtain historical data on a daily, weekly, monthly or yearly basis.
 This includes OHLC, volumes, dividends, returns, cumulative returns and volatility calculations for each corresponding period.
-For example, the historical data for Apple is shown below.
+For example, the a portion of the historical data for Apple is shown below.

 | date       |    Open |    High |     Low |   Close |   Adj Close |      Volume |   Dividends |   Return |   Volatility |   Excess Return |   Excess Volatility |   Cumulative Return |
 |:-----------|--------:|--------:|--------:|--------:|------------:|------------:|------------:|---------:|-------------:|----------------:|--------------------:|--------------------:|